GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 ## npm.
 Create new Joomla extension installation package

-### Note: Composer/Vendor actions removed since V2021.07.12 in favor of the pkg_lib_imgresizeghsvs and pkg_lib_structuredataghsvs libraries.
+### Note: Composer/Vendor actions completely removed since V2021.07.12 in favor of the pkg_lib_imgresizeghsvs and pkg_lib_structuredataghsvs libraries.
-- Install them separately:
-- - https://github.com/GHSVS-de/pkg_lib_structuredataghsvs (if you want to use plugin feature "Structured Data").
-- - https://github.com/GHSVS-de/pkg_lib_imgresizeghsvs (if you want to use plugin feature "Image Resize").

 ###
 - Clone repository into your server environment (WSL or whatever).